Spiffical/spiffical.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
 Hello there!
-I'm a Ph.D.
-Candidate at the University of Victoria with an interest in artificial intelligence, stellar astrophysics, and especially the intersection of both.
-I am currently being supervised by [Dr. Kim Venn](https://www.uvic.ca/research/centres/arc/people/faculty/venn-kim.php) and [Dr. Sébastien Fabbro](https://astroherzberg.org/people/sebastien-fabbro/) on several exciting [projects](/projects).
-I also love [teaching](/teaching) and sharing my passions through public outreach.
-Outside of academia, I love the following things and more: rock climbing, hiking, outdoor adventures, cooking pizza from scratch, music festivals, reading, Arduino, playing piano, snowboarding, surfing, and hanging with my cats.
+I recently graduated with a Ph.D. from the University of Victoria where I focused on artificial intelligence, stellar astrophysics, and especially the intersection of both.
+I was supervised by [Dr. Kim Venn](https://www.uvic.ca/research/centres/arc/people/faculty/venn-kim.php) and [Dr. Sébastien Fabbro](https://astroherzberg.org/people/sebastien-fabbro/) on several exciting [projects](/projects).
+I love [teaching](/teaching) and sharing my passions through public outreach.
+Outside of academia, I love the following things and more: rock climbing, hiking, outdoor adventures, cooking pizza from scratch, music festivals, reading, Arduino, playing piano, snowboarding, surfing, hackathons, and hanging with my cats.
+I am currently looking for a job outside of academia where I can continue applying my skills in artificial intelligence and machine learning.